AmoghTantradi/nodeapp/README.md

 # nodeapp

-This is my boiler plate code for a REST api using Node.js and Express
+This is my boiler plate code for a REST api using Node.js, Express, and MongoDB